This site uses affiliate links and I may earn a commission at no extra cost to you.

 • Ginger: Just a pinch of ginger powder will add extra warmth and a little heat to the spicy broccoli.

-More ways to Flavor Oven Roasted Broccoli
+More Ways to Flavor Oven Roasted Broccoli

 • Lemon garlic broccoli: Along with the above, add some lemon zest (only about ½ tsp) to the broccoli.
 Also, add a little lemon before AND after baking the broccoli.